 Geoffrey Wilson is a retired office manager with 25+ years' experience working in the public and civil service sectors, latterly with the Legal Aid Board.
 He has a life-long enthusiam for the horse trams and the wider Manx heritage transport scene.
 After taking early retirement, Geoff moved to the Isle of Man to become more actively involved in supporting Manx heritage transport.

-The Trust was formed by a deed in February 2018 and is registered as a charity (No.1238) in the Isle of Man, our activities are monitored and regulated by the Office of Her Majesty's Attorney General for the Isle of Man.
+The Trust was formed by a deed in February 2018 and is registered as a charity (No.1238) in the Isle of Man, our activities are regulated by HM Attorney General for the Isle of Man.
 You can check our charity status on the Isle of Man Government's website.